 resolves

-1 to request the Director of Radiocommunication Bureau to collaborate in the implementation of Resolution 25 (Rev. Busan, 2014) of the Plenipotentiary Conference, in particular in the evaluation, in order to meet the objectives of strengthening the regional presence;
+1 to request the Director of Radiocommunication Bureau to collaborate in the implementation of Resolution 25 (Rev. Dubai, 2018) of the Plenipotentiary Conference, in particular in the evaluation, in order to meet the objectives of strengthening the regional presence;

 2 to cooperate with the Director of Telecommunication Development Bureau in enhancing the ability of the ITU regional and area offices to provide support for Study Group activities, as well as the necessary expertise, to strengthen cooperation and coordination with the relevant regional organizations and to facilitate the participation of all Member States and Sector Members in the activities of ITU-R.